 You’ll probably come away with surprising facts and little bits of information you didn’t know before…and if you pay attention, you’ll pick up some extra tips that will help your own efforts along.

 The things other people share will help you work out what you could share.
-You’ll start to realise that no business has ever been brought to its knees by a humble blog post, so as you read more and you post more, you’ll become bolder and braver.
+You’ll start to realise that no person, and no business, has ever been brought to their knees by a humble blog post, so as you read more and you post more, you’ll become bolder and braver.

 Well, that’s what happened during my course, at least.

 Here are a few surprising facts we all learned:

 • There’s a recognised global community of people who have a balloon fetish (they’re called “looners”)